andreoliwa/nitpick/docs/styles.rst

     For now, only two-level nesting is possible: parent and child keys.

-If you have suggestions for predefined list keys for other popular YAML files not covered by Nitpick_ (e.g.: GitLab CI config), feel free to `create an issue <https://github.com/andreoliwa/nitpick/issues/new/choose>`_ or submit a pull request.
+If you have suggestions for predefined list keys for other popular YAML files not covered by Nitpick_ (e.g.: GitLab CI config), feel free to :issue:`create an issue <new/choose>` or submit a pull request.

 .. _breaking-changes: